ahorvath/Bioinformatics_scripts/README.md

 ## Bioinformatics_scripts ##

+The following bioinformatics scripts and description was prepared as

+supplementary information for the manuscript published in Journal of

+Visualized Experiments (JoVE).

+Please cite the following paper:

+### TITLE: ###

+"Prediction and validation of gene regulatory elements activated during retinoic acid induced embryonic stem cell differentiation"

+### AUTHORS: ###

+Zoltan Simandi1,§, Attila Horvath2,§, Gergely Peter Nagy1, Laszlo Nagy1,2,3

+1 Sanford-Burnham-Prebys Medical Discovery Institute at Lake Nona, Orlando, FL,

+USA

+2 Department of Biochemistry and Molecular Biology, Research Center for Molecular

+Medicine, University of Debrecen, Medical and Health Science Center,  Egyetem ter

+1, Debrecen, Hungary H-4012

+3 MTA-DE "Lendulet" Immunogenomics Research Group,

+University of Debrecen, Egyetem ter 1, Debrecen, Hungary H-4012

+§ These authors equally contributed to this work

+### Dear Visitor! ###

+This site is aiming to share bioinformatics scripts that are part of our workflow for ChIP-seq data analysis.
+To be able to use them there are prerequisites and bioinformatics background is needed.
+Software packages listed below under ?Prerequisites ? should be installed prior running any of the scripts.
+To download the content of this page to your computer please click on the "Download ZIP".
+The downloaded files will include the scripts (perform_alignment.sh, callpeaks.sh, remap_motif.sh) and the output files obtained with the sample scripts during the analysis.
+Some of the data and output files exceed the available size limit.
+Please find the links below to access to those files (eg. raw data in fastq, BWA index file, motif files, etc.).

+The "Tutorial" part cover the following steps of the ChIP-seq data analysis:

+1. You will find below a link to download an example fastq file

+(mm_ES_RXR_24h_ATRA.fastq.gz).
+This can be replaced with your own data.

+2. Downloading and extracting the required BWA index file (in our case: Mus_musculus_UCSC_mm10) for the alignment.

+3. Alignment of the example fastq file to mm10 genome

+(perform_alignment.sh)

+4. Peak calling and de novo motif analysis (callpeaks.sh)

+5. Remapping of the selected motif (remap_motif.sh)

+# License #

 All source code is copyright, under the Artistic-2.0 License.
 For more information on Artistic-2.0 License see [http://opensource.org/licenses/Artistic-2.0](http://opensource.org/licenses/Artistic-2.0)